-Edited by Gorky Chakraborty, Associate Professor of Economics, IDSK, Kolkata, and Supurna Banerjee, Assistant Professor of Political Science, IDSK, Kolkata Borders have always been seen as physical lines of separation, which mark the 'other' and group geographical spaces into territories and nation-States.
+Borders have always been seen as physical lines of separation, which mark the 'other' and group geographical spaces into territories and nationstates.
 However, can borders and borderlands also simultaneously exist as gateways for trade and commerce while being rigid institutions that disallow the movement of people from one part to another?
 Are some borders seen while others are only felt?
 Negotiating Borders and Borderlands shows how these 'in-between' spaces of borders have their own stories to tell.
 Contents: I. India-Bangladesh II.
 India-Myanmar III.
 India-China IV.
-India-Pakistan V. Invisible Borders Contributors: Gorky Chakraborty, Debdutta Chowdhury, Binayak Dutta, Asifa Zunaidha F., Subhasri Ghosh, Abhijit Guha, Sarah Hilaly, Zahida Rehman Jatt, Thanggoulen Kipgen, Nimmi Kurian, Pum Khan Pau, Biswanath Saha, Deboleena Sengupta, N. William Singh, Tarif Sohail 2023 978-93-5442-374-1 ₹915 388 pp Paperback

-A Kaleidoscope of People, Culture, and Nature
+India-Pakistan V. Invisible Borders Contributors: Gorky Chakraborty, Debdutta Chowdhury, Binayak Dutta, Asifa Zunaidha F., Subhasri Ghosh, Abhijit Guha, Sarah Hilaly, Zahida Rehman Jatt, Thanggoulen Kipgen, Nimmi Kurian, Pum Khan Pau, Biswanath Saha, Deboleena Sengupta, N. William Singh, Tarif Sohail 2023 978-93-5442-374-1 ₹915 388 pp Paperback Nilgiri Hills, The A Kaleidoscope of People, Culture, and Nature Edited by Paul Hockings, Professor Emeritus of Anthropology, University of Illinois, and Editor-in-Chief of Visual Anthropology

-Edited by Paul Hockings, Professor Emeritus of Anthropology, University of Illinois, and also Editor-in-Chief of Visual Anthropology The British contact with the indigenous people of the Nilgiri Hills in south India was initiated by John Sullivan, a local official from Coimbatore, who, over a few years, founded the town of Ootacamund from scratch.
+The British contact with the indigenous people of the Nilgiri Hills in south India was initiated by John Sullivan, a local official from Coimbatore, who, over a few years, founded the town of Ootacamund from scratch.
 Interestingly, and contrary to many accounts of colonial expansion, there is no indication anyone here was harmed by the outsiders, let alone enslaved or killed.
-Thus south India's first hill station came into being, in 1821.
+Thus came into being south India's first hill station in 1821.
 The Nilgiris District remains one of the most heavily researched areas of India.
 This volume brings together new articles from writers and scholars on topics that have never before been examined.
-Selected Contents: I. Prologue II.
-Nature III.
-Communities IV.
-Arts & Crafts V. Honey & Money VI.
-Personalities VII.
-CODA Contributors: Tarun Chhabra, R. J. Ranjit Daniels, Frank Heidemann, Paul Hockings, Hans J. von Lengerke, Marie-Claude Mahias, Indu K. Mallah, Philip K. Mulley, Peter Neunhäuser, Christopher Penn, Pratim Roy, Sharada Srinivasan, William Tallotte, Anita Varghese, Anthony R. Walker, Andrew C. Willford, Jens M. Zickgraf 2023 978-93-5442-396-3 ₹975 284 pp Paperback
+Selected Contents: Prologue; I. Nature 2.
+Communities 3.
+Arts & Crafts 4.
+Honey & Money 5.
+Personalities 6.
+Coda Contributors: Tarun Chhabra, R. J. Ranjit Daniels, Frank Heidemann, Paul Hockings, Hans J. von Lengerke, Marie-Claude Mahias, Indu K. Mallah, Philip K. Mulley, Peter Neunhäuser, Christopher Penn, Pratim Roy, Sharada Srinivasan, William Tallotte, Anita Varghese, Anthony R. Walker, Andrew C. Willford, Jens M. Zickgraf 2023 978-93-5442-396-3 ₹975 284 pp Paperback Differentiation and Disjunction